aws-samples/amazon-api-gateway-canary-deployment/README.md

 After the first deploy you need to deploy the canary stack.
 Go to canary-stack folder and repeat the deployment using "sam deploy" same as above.
 Choose the default for all options

-*Note: this is only required for the first build subsequent client builds will be triggered when updates are committed to your forked repository.

 ## Cleanup
 1. Open the <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home" target="_blank">CloudFormation console</a>
 1. Locate a stack named *sam-app*